 The Freedom of Information Act (FOIA) is a state statute (5 ILCS 140) that provides the public the right to access government documents and records.
 The law provides that a person can ask a public body for a copy of its records on a specific subject and the public body must provide those records, unless there is an exemption in the statute that protects those records from disclosure (for example: records containing information concerning trade secrets or personal privacy).

-Documents and records will be furnished in the format in which they are maintained in the Village unless a specific format is requested and it is feasible to furnish the documents or records in the requested format.
-There will be no fee for the first 50 pages; thereafter the Village will charge 15 cents per page.
-Any cost for reproducing over-sized documents that would have to be sent out for reproduction, certain electronic media or color copies, if available, will be passed on to the person(s) requesting the information.
-Copying cost must be paid before the documents or records are furnished.
-Please direct all requests, questions or concerns to the FOIA officer(s) listed above.
+Most requests will be responded to electronically via email unless otherwise specified.
+If physical copies of the document are requested, there will be no fee for the first 50 printed pages; thereafter the Village of Montgomery will charge 15 cents per page.
+Any cost for reproducing oversized documents that would have to be sent out for reproduction, certain electronic media, or color copies, if available, will be passed on to the person(s) requesting the information.
+Copying costs must be paid before any of the documents can be released.

-You may also visit the Illinois Attorney General's website where more info on the FOIA statute can be found.
+You may visit the Illinois Attorney General’s website where more information on the FOIA statute can be found.